c0dejump/HawkScan/README.md

  - [ ] Check if it's an user or a page
  - [ ] Backup file csv of scan
  - [ ] Work it with py2 and py3
- - [ ] add option "-o" to backup file in directory of your choice
  - [ ] add option rate-limit if app is unstable
+ - [ ] display the changes of update

  # Usage
  > pip install -r requirements.txt